-• Mill levy overrides-funding received from the collection of voter-approved property tax mill levies.
+Mill levy overrides-funding received from the collection of voter-approved property tax mill levies.
 Districts are limited in the amount of revenues that can be raised via this method by state law; however, revenues from this funding source do not affect the amount of Total Program revenues a district receives.
 Mill levy override funding is not restricted in use but is generally not used to fund one-time projects or capital needs.
 This revenue is accounted for in the General Fund.

-- Debt-Free Schools Mill Levy Override-funding received from the collection of a voter-approved property tax mill levy for the sole purpose of funding capital construction, new technology, existing technology upgrades, and facility maintenance needs without borrowing money.
+- Debt-Free Schools Mill Levy-funding received from the collection of a voter-approved property tax mill levy for the sole purpose of funding capital construction, new technology, existing technology upgrades, and facility maintenance needs without borrowing money.
 Like regular mill levy override funds, revenues from this funding source do not affect the amount of Total Program revenues the district receives.
 However, as this money is restricted in its use, it is accounted for in the Operations and Technology Fund. - Specific ownership taxes-taxes derived from a property tax levied on motor vehicles in addition to the sales tax, which is then distributed to various local governments.
 The district has no control over the amount of specific ownership taxes received from year to year.
 Additionally, about half of the total amount of this revenue is included in the Total Program calculation, thereby affecting how much School Finance Act funding the district receives.
-This revenue is accounted for in the General Fund. - Public school finance levy-a property tax levy imposed to finance a districts Local Share of Total Program under the School Finance Act, this levy was not set by the district or approved by voters.
-Legislation caps the amount of this levy at 27.000 mills, but effective in fiscal year 2008-2009, the district's School Finance Act levy was frozen by the state legislature at 25.353 mills.
+This revenue is accounted for in the General Fund. - Public school finance levy-a property tax levy imposed to finance a district's Local Share of Total Program under the School Finance Act, this levy was not set by the district or approved by voters.
+Legislation capped the amount of this levy at 27.000 mills, but effective in fiscal year 2008-2009, the district's School Finance Act levy was frozen by the state legislature at 25.353 mills.
 The amount of tax revenues actually collected as a result of this levy fluctuate annually based on assessed property values.
 House Bill (HB) 20-1418 reinterpreted previous reductions in mill levies as having been unauthorized by statute, allowing a district to review the School Finance Act levy and raise it to 27.000 mills via a resolution by the Board to grant a temporary property tax.
 The bill also required the Board to issue a temporary property tax credit in an amount equal to the number of mills that exceed the mills levied in 2019.
-For LPS this is 1.647 mills.
-Therefore, the School Finance Act Levy portion for the district remains 25.353 mills, which will generate \$49,795,471 in local taxes.
-This revenue is also accounted for in the General Fund.
+For LPS this was 1.647 mills and kept the 2021 School Finance Act Levy portion of the district's levies at 25.353 mills.
+Beginning in 2022, districts were required to start increasing their School Finance Act levy by 1.000 mill per year until it reached the cap of 27.000.
+For 2022, the district increased this levy to 26.353 mills with its final increase of 0.647 mills to cap the amount in 2023.
+This mill levy generates approximately \$58.0 million in local taxes accounted for in the General Fund.